nearmap/ArcGIS_Nearmap_Processing/README.md

-# ArcGIS Nearmap Data Processing
+# ArcGIS Nearmap Data Processing Tools

 Tools for working with Nearmap Data in ArcGIS Pro